 Think big picture

 It’s easier said than done, but remember: while leaving is difficult, Baby will most likely spring right back to normal a few minutes after your departure.
 Yes, it can be emotionally taxing to go through a drawn-out departure at the beginning of the night, but those difficult initial moments aren’t the whole picture of either of your nights.
-How Baby acts when you’re leaving is less important than how he acts when you’ve been gone for a little while.
+How Baby acts when you’re leaving is less important than how she acts when you’ve been gone for a little while.

 If possible, prepare in advance

-In the future, try to familiarize Baby with separation by leaving him with a trusted parent or parent-in-law of yours.
+In the future, try to familiarize Baby with separation by leaving her with a trusted parent or parent-in-law of yours.
 Grandparents are usually game to watch their grandchild, and it will help make Baby more comfortable with being watched by someone else.
 When you decide on a babysitter, spend a little time with them and Baby to see how the two get along.
 Then start leaving them alone together in small increments of time.
 You can leave for five minutes, fifteen minutes, an hour – practice makes perfect!

 The bottom line on leaving Baby with the sitter

 Knowing your child’s temperament will help you decide what strategies work best for the nights that you leave Baby with a babysitter.
-The whole process gets easier with time, and in the long run, helping Baby get more comfortable with being left with a babysitter will ready him for things like daycare, preschool, or kindergarten.
+The whole process gets easier with time, and in the long run, helping Baby get more comfortable with being left with a babysitter will ready her for things like daycare, preschool, or kindergarten.
 Plus, don’t forget that you deserve some time to yourself!

 - “Traveling Without Your Child.”
 KidsHealth.
 The Nemours Foundation, Jun 2014.
 Web.